-A. Determinations made by the Vice President for Student Affairs' designee may be appealed by the accused student or by the complainant, as set forth below, to the Vice President for Student Affairs within five University working days of a decision.
-Such appeals must be in writing and emailed or delivered to the Vice President for Student Affairs in the Student Affairs Office, First Floor, Medaille Hall. \Appeals must adhere to the criteria below.
+Determinations made by the Vice President for Student Affairs' designee or by the hearing committee may be appealed by the accused student or by the complainant, as set forth below, to the Vice President for Student Affairs within five University working days of a decision.
+Such appeals shall be in writing and delivered to the Vice President for Student Affairs.